William W. Belknap: Senate trial, house arrest, and Senate acquittal

 Starting on April 5, 1876, Belknap was tried by the Senate with President pro tempore Thomas W. Ferry presiding.
 For several weeks senators argued over whether the Senate had jurisdiction to put Belknap on trial since he had already resigned office in March.
 Belknap's defense managers argued that the Senate had no jurisdiction; the Senate ruled by a vote of 37–29 that it did.
 Belknap was charged with five articles of impeachment, and the Senate listened to over 40 witnesses.
-With 40 votes needed for conviction, the Senate voted 35 to 25 to convict Belknap, with one senator not voting, thus acquitting Belknap of all charges by failing to reach the required two-thirds majority.
+With 40 votes needed for conviction, 25 senators voted no on each of five counts, while the yes votes were 35, 36, 36, 36, and 37, thus acquitting Belknap by failing to reach the required two-thirds majority.
 All Senators agreed that Belknap took the money from Marsh, but 23 who voted for acquittal believed the Senate did not have jurisdiction.
 Grant's speedy acceptance of Belknap's resignation undoubtedly saved him from conviction.

 After the trial, Belknap's wife and children traveled extensively in Europe.
 Former senator Matthew H. Carpenter of Wisconsin, who had defended Belknap at the Senate trial, said that Belknap was entirely innocent and that if he outlived Belknap he would clear Belknap's name.
 Carpenter was reelected to the Senate in 1879, but was in ill health; he died in February 1881 and never produced any new evidence.

-On March 4, 1876, one month prior to his Senate impeachment trial, Grant's Attorney General Edwards Pierrepont had Belknap arrested; as a foe of the Tweed Ring in New York, Pierrepont was seen as a lawyer of integrity, and Grant named him as attorney general to promote reform and anti-corruption within Grant's administration.
+On March 4, 1876, one month before his Senate impeachment trial, Grant's Attorney General Edwards Pierrepont had Belknap arrested; as a foe of the Tweed Ring in New York, Pierrepont was seen as a lawyer of integrity, and Grant named him as attorney general to promote reform and anti-corruption within Grant's administration.
 Grant, who as former commanding general put more scrutiny into military matters than presidents usually did, had ordered Pierrepont to launch a criminal investigation into Belknap's War department.
 Much to Belknap's anger, Pierrepont put an armed guard around his home to ensure he did not attempt to flee.
 In May 1876, Grant named Pierrepont Minister to Britain, and appointed his Secretary of War Alphonso Taft to be attorney general.